robojones/safe-write/README.md

 ### TL;DR

-The WriteFile method uses hard links an temporary files to ensure that there is always a consistent version of your file on the disk.
+When **overwriting** files, the `WriteFile` method uses hard links an temporary files to ensure that there is always a consistent version of your file on the disk.

 ### Complete